2025 U.S. Fatal Shootings by Police Statistics - State Breakdown | Police Brutality Center

 0

-Delaware police killed two people in 2025, the same number of police killings as the previous year in the state.
+South Dakota police shot and killed two people in 2025, the same number of police killings as the previous year in the state.

 2